 When I was an alumni interviewer for Columbia Business School, I only had the candidate’s resume to review in advance of the meeting, and it was often hard to gauge what they were looking to get out of business school based on their resume alone.
 Consider including an indication of your post-grad career goals in the interests/leadership experience section of your resume so the interviewer sees your efforts to achieve the goal.
 For example: You want to pivot into tech, so you’ve taken classes through Codecademy or participated in a hackathon.
 Or you want to become an entrepreneur, so you set up a stand at your local farmers market to hawk a prototype of your product.
 This will help your interviewer understand how dedicated you are to your future professional goals.

-Kelly Lundy – Former Columbia Business School alumni interviewer
+Kelly Lundy – CBS alum and former Columbia Business School alumni interviewer

 Working with Your MBA Recommenders